Opinion | The crisis will get worse before it gets better. Are Democrats prepared?

 All those sham proceedings will generate huge stockpiles of new fake evidence for Trump and his propagandists, as they are designed to do.
 This stuff will flood conservative media, which will further convince their voters that our elections are irredeemably fraudulent.
 Even relatively sane Republican lawmakers will feel the pull of this vortex.

-Republicans and right wing media will grow more shrill in their resistance to accountability for Jan.
+Republicans and right-wing media will grow more shrill in their resistance to accountability for Jan.
 6. More GOP candidates will run openly on a vow to refuse to accept future election losses.
 GOP lawmakers will kill even modest reforms, such as tweaking the Electoral Count Act governing how Congress counts the electoral college votes, reinforcing reasonable suspicions that a GOP takeover of Congress will make a stolen 2024 election more likely.

 In short, all this will get worse before it will get better.
 Democrats should think about this now, and prepare to meet the moment with the urgency and ambition in argument it calls for.